‘The Young And The Restless’ Spoilers: Jason Gerhardt Auditioned For A ‘Y&R’ Role — Is He The New Adam?

 — Jason Gerhardt (@JasonLGerhardt) May 8, 2017

 On Monday, May 8, Daytime Confidential revealed during podcast number 857 that CBS was looking to recast the role of Adam.
-DC podcast host, Jamey Giddens explained that the Young and the Restless was seeking to recast the role.
+DC podcast host, Jamey Giddens, explained that the Young and the Restless was seeking to recast the role.
 He suggested that CBS may have narrowed it down to a few actors, with the hope Adam would return in a few months.

 The Young and the Restless insider revealed that the only way to redeem Victor Newman (Eric Braeden) is to bring Adam back from the dead.
 His family refuses to forgive him because they believe that his actions led to his son’s death.